- Primary FRCA Teaching days

 4. Advertising.
 Rota writers will appreciate advance notice of dates (even if you can’t provide a programme at this point), to enable departments to release as many post-fellowship trainees as possible.
 When the date of the study day has been arranged email Julie Flowers, who will put the date on the website together with the topic and send details to trainees in the School weekly newsletter.

-Once you have a more settled programme, then you need to ask Julie Flowers to email this out and put it on the website: people need to be persuaded that it is in their best interests to attend your marvellous day.
+Once you have a more settled programme, then you need to ask Julie Flowers to add this to the School newsletter and put it on the website.

 There are many courses run at the Bristol Simulation Centre aimed at anaesthetists.
 These include: